van chassis compared

 The "4x4" Sprinter can only allocate up to 33% of power to the front wheels when engaged, whereas the Transit AWD system can direct up to 100% of power to the front wheels.
 Additionally, the Sprinter's open differential means it loses effectiveness when tires start slipping, whereas the Transit offers an available limited-slip differential, crucial for maintaining traction and power in challenging conditions.

 The new Sprinter AWD model can now distribute 50% of power to the front wheels but still features an open differential.
+The advantage of the Sprinter is the added ground clearance from the factory that the Transit AWD doesn’t have.

 Warranty Coverage